MichaelGentiles/index.html/README.md

   <main>
     <h2>What is Ethical Hacking?</h2>
-    <p>Ethical hacking is the authorized practice of probing computer systems and networks to identify vulnerabilities before malicious hackers can exploit them.
-It involves permission and good intent, aiming to improve security.</p>
+    Ethical hacking is the authorized practice of probing computer systems and networks to identify vulnerabilities before malicious hackers can exploit them.
+It involves permission and good intent, aiming to improve security.

     <h3>Difference from Illegal Hacking</h3>
-    <p>The key difference is permission.
-Ethical hacking is performed with explicit authorization and good intent, while illegal hacking is unauthorized access with malicious intent.</p>
+    The key difference is permission.
+Ethical hacking is performed with explicit authorization and good intent, while illegal hacking is unauthorized access with malicious intent.

     <h3>Why Organizations Hire Ethical Hackers</h3>
-    <p>Organizations hire ethical hackers to assess their security defenses, find weaknesses, and fix them before attackers do.
-This proactive approach helps protect sensitive data and systems.</p>
+    Organizations hire ethical hackers to assess their security defenses, find weaknesses, and fix them before attackers do.
+This proactive approach helps protect sensitive data and systems.
   </main>

   <footer>